Postcolonial feminism: Theory

-In Audre Lorde's foundational essay, "The Master's Tools Will Never Dismantle the Master's House", Lorde uses the metaphor of "the master's tools" and "the master's house" to explain that western feminism is failing to make positive change for third world women by using the same tools used by the patriarchy to oppress women.
+Audre Lorde's foundational essay "The Master's Tools Will Never Dismantle the Master's House" argues that western feminism fails third world women by relying on the same patriarchal tools that oppress them.
 Lorde found that western feminist literature denied differences between women and discouraged embracing them.
 The differences between women, Lorde asserts, should be used as strengths to create a community in which women use their different strengths to support each other.

 Chandra Talpade Mohanty, a principal theorist within the movement, addresses this issue in her seminal essay "Under Western Eyes".
 In this essay, Mohanty asserts that Western feminists write about Third World women as a composite, singular construction that is arbitrary and limiting.
 She states that these women are depicted in writings as victims of masculine control and of traditional culture without incorporating information about historical context and cultural differences with the Third World.
 This creates a dynamic where Western feminism functions as the norm against which the situation in the developing world is evaluated.
 Mohanty's primary initiative is to allow Third World women to have agency and voice within the feminist realm.

 In the article "Third World Women and the Inadequacies of Western Feminism", Ethel Crowley, sociology professor at Trinity College of Dublin, writes about how western feminism is lacking when applied to non-western societies.
 She accuses western feminists of theoretical reductionism when it comes to Third World women.
 Her major problem with western feminism is that it spends too much time in ideological "nit-picking" instead of formulating strategies to redress the highlighted problems.
 The most prominent point that Crowley makes in her article is that ethnography can be essential to problem solving, and that freedom does not mean the same thing to all the women of the world.